 We have archived all past materials for continued use by both school personnel and parents.
 See the Lesson Archive under Reading is an Investment on the left.

 Please Thank Our Supporters

-This program would not be possible without the financial support of the TD Bank Charitable Foundation, the Windham Foundation, and Comcast.
-These organizations contribute funds to the Financial Literacy Trust Fund and provide the underwriting support for the program.
+This program would not be possible without the financial support of People's United Bank, who generously contributes funds to the Financial Literacy Trust Fund to provide the underwriting support for the program.
 The Vermont Student Assistance Corporation provides all of the Vermont Higher Education Investment Plan prizes.